Bring out your clean Green Goddess.

-One of the really special things about the soup is that it’s finished with a lot of fresh cilantro.
+One of the really special things about this soup is that it’s finished with a lot of fresh cilantro.
 Cilantro binds to toxic chemicals and heavy metals in your digestive tract, allowing you to eliminate them.
-It’s an everyday, easy way to promote better health.
+It’s an everyday easy way to promote better health.
 If you’re one of those people who doesn’t care for the taste of cilantro then you can by all means leave it out.
-You will still have a super healthy soup packed with calcium, vitamins and minerals from all those delicious dark leafy greens.
+You will still have a super healthy soup packed with calcium, vitamins, and minerals from all those delicious dark leafy greens.

 Me: (raises both hands and waves frantically)!
 So now you know I absolutely love spring garlic.
 I look forward to its tender arrival along with the other bounties of the spring garden.
-If you are also a freak about spring garlic you may like my other recpies featuring one of spring’s most inspiring culinary gifts.
+If you are also a freak about spring garlic you may like my other recipes featuring one of spring’s most inspiring culinary gifts:

 And if you want more information on how to cultivate your own spring garlic you can get the facts here:

-I personally use a handheld immersion blender for all my puréed soups, sauces, dressings and smoothies.
+I use a handheld immersion blender for all my puréed soups, sauces, dressings, and smoothies.
 It is one tool that I absolutely recommend for every kitchen!

-- 8 Cups Chard Or other dark leafy greens
+- 8 cups chopped chard or other dark leafy greens

 - Add the chicken stock and bring the pot to a low boil.

-Chop and add the celery, chard, broccoli and any other greens you wish.
+- Chop and add the celery, chard, broccoli, and any other greens you wish.
 Bring the pot to a low boil.
-Turn down the heat to low and cover the pot for ten minutes.
+Turn down the heat to low and cover the pot for 10 minutes.

-Chop and add the cilantro to the puréed soup and purée again until everything is smooth.
-Taste the soup and and season it accordingly with salt and pepper if needed.
+- Chop and add the cilantro to the soup and purée again until everything is smooth.
+Taste the soup and season it accordingly with salt and pepper if needed.